Skip to main content

 Biography

-Krcmaric's articles are published or forthcoming in the American Political Science Review, American Journal of Political Science, Journal of Politics, Annual Review of Political Science, International Security, International Studies Quarterly, Journal of Conflict Resolution, Journal of Peace Research, and Security Studies.
+His articles have been published in political science journals such as the American Political Science Review, American Journal of Political Science, Journal of Politics, Annual Review of Political Science, and Perspectives on Politics, as well as international relations journals such as International Security, International Studies Quarterly, Journal of Conflict Resolution, Journal of Peace Research, Conflict Management & Peace Science, and Security Studies.

 Select Publications